Matt-Wash-Burn/BlueTeam/HW1/NN/ReadMe.md

 11. When finished, you can now run the code from lines 113 - 116.
 12. Lastly, you can run lines 123 - 177 to sweep iterations
     to see how accurate our 400 hidden nuerons were.

+## Question 2 Part 5 code

+1. Open NN_Q5C.m
+2. Set up Matlab for parrallel pooling.
+3. Run whole file.
+4. ROC curves of each sweep will be save automatically to Q5figSaves.
+5. Results are then displayed with report2.m publish.